Treatment for shingles

 Foods and drinks to avoid for faster healing include:

-Consuming sugar reduces the white blood cells in the body.
+Consuming sugar reduces the number of white blood cells in the body.
 White blood cells are vital in helping fight infections.

 Caffeine can be overly stimulating for the nervous system and dehydrating, so avoiding it in all its forms (e.g., coffee, tea, chocolate, and energy drinks) is best.